Sadhu bhasha: History

 By the time of Rabindranath Tagore, the Sadhu-ness ("purity") of the literary form had largely waned into just a set of Sanskrit verb forms and in a decade, Tagore himself would switch to writing in Cholito Bhasha.
 Dr. Radha Nag's book Atmaghati Nirad Choudhuri আত্মঘাতী নীরদ চৌধুরী (Suicidal Nirad Choudhuri) appears as the last Bengali book written in Sadhu Bhasha.

 Bangladeshi writer, intellectual, academic Dr. Salimullah Khan has been writing in Sadhu Basha since 2005.

-Famous newspaper Anandabazar Patrika uses Sadhu Bhasha on their editorial column, partially, even today.
+The newspaper Anandabazar Patrika uses Sadhu Bhasha on their editorial column, partially, even today.

 Styles

-The mid-19th century hosted two influential writers of Sadhu-bhasha; Ishwar Chandra Vidyasagar and Bankim Chandra Chattopadhyay.
+The mid-19th century hosted two influential writers of Sadhu bhasha; Ishwar Chandra Vidyasagar and Bankim Chandra Chattopadhyay.
 Vidyasagar's style was very conservative towards withholding only the use of tatsama (Sanskrit) when writing.
 His style came to be known as Vidyasagari and Akshay Kumar Datta also wrote in this style.
 Chatterjee's writing style was somewhat more lenient to the use of tadbhava and deshi vocabulary.
 It came to be known as Bankimi – a more popular style, it was practised by the likes of Rabindranath Tagore, Hara Prasad Shastri, Dinesh Chandra Sen, Mir Mosharraf Hossain and Ismail Hossain Siraji.

 Sample text

-The following is a sample text in Sadhu-Bhasha of Article 1 of the Universal Declaration of Human Rights:
+The following is a sample text in Sadhu bhasha of Article 1 of the Universal Declaration of Human Rights: